SongtaoLiu0823/FusionRetro/README.md

 #(global_step = 1000000, trange(3000+1, 3000+int(args.epochs)+1, desc="Epoch"))
 python train.py --batch_size 64 --epochs 1000

+# We select the model with the performance on the first 100 routes in the validation dataset

 #Retro Star Zero Search
 python retro_star_0.py  --beam_size 5